Peter Thiel: Other business enterprises

 He personally invests in Quora (leading its Series B), Reddit, and nuclear startup Seaborg Technologies (now Saltfoss Energy).

+RoboteX

+Thiel initiated the idea of the company RoboteX, which was built in 2007 and headed by his Palantir co-founder Nathan Gettings.
+It provided robots for police, firefighters and SWAT teams.
+Thiel and Karp also served on the board as directors and investors.

 AbCellera

 He served on AbCellera's board from 2020 to 2024, when he resigned for personal reasons.
 Both sides stated that there was no disagreement, with Thiel saying that he was proud to have helped the company and AbCellera's founder Carl Hansen thanking him for his mentorship.
 He also retains his stake in the company, as of November 2024.

 Y Combinator

 In March 2015, Thiel joined Y Combinator as one of 10 part-time partners.
 In November 2017, it was reported that Y Combinator had severed its ties with Thiel.